 As an example of bible interface beginning to move beyond book, I will look closely at the web interface created by the Codex Sinaiticus Project to see if and how high surface area, collaboration, and anarchy are afforded.
 At its simplest, the web interface of the Codex Sinaiticus Project is basically a material media translation and expansion of a print facsimile edition of an ancient manuscript into the medium of the web.
 Like a facsimile, this web interface affords broader access to the manuscript without increasing the numbers of hands touching the fragile ancient material.
 Often, in print facsimiles, the photography constrains what can be seen of the characteristics of the artifact, so physical descriptions and transcriptions accompany the photographs to help users have more data to work with in the interface.
+The Codex Sinaiticus Project expands on the affordances of a print facsimile by providing multiple images of each manuscript page and providing detailed in-line linkage between transcription, description, and location on the page.

 The web Sinaiticus interface consists of four main parts, the digital images of the manuscript, a physical description of each page, a transcription, and a translation where available.
 Using the advantages of internet technologies, the web Sinaiticus interface has linked the images to the transcription in a detailed fashion, so a user can choose a discrete location either in the transcription or the image of the page and the interface will highlight that same location in the other.
 These connected layers are one of the distinct advantages of the web technologies used by the Codex Sinaiticus Project.
 After some initial analysis of the important material processes of digitization that undergird the Codex Sinaiticus Project as a whole and the general navigational aspects of the interface, I will focus our attention on the image and transcription portions of the web Sinaiticus interface to examine the possibility of high surface area, collaboration, and anarchy as affordances.

 Barely Beyond Book

 The Codex Sinaiticus Project is barely beyond book as an interface.
 First of all, the project outcomes include two print books as interfaces with this ancient bible, Codex Sinaiticus: The Story of the World’s Oldest Bible and Codex Sinaiticus: New Perspectives on the Ancient Biblical Manuscript.
 In so many ways, the project uses a web platform to perform codex.
 It is still primarily oriented around the codex page, with linear and non-linear navigation affordances much like the Kindle bible interface.
-The bringing together of the extant leaves of the codex does not provide a new affordance but actually enhance the affordance of collectability.
+The bringing together of the extant leaves of the codex does not provide a new affordance but actually enhances the affordance of collectability.
 Even the different layers of the web interface, the image, the transcription, and the translation, are bound together in this interface by the synchronous focus when a user clicks on any one of the layers.
+When a user clicks on one part of the interface, such as the transcription, both the transcription and the image section of the interface respond since they are linked (or “bound”) together through meticulous use of backend internet encodings.